 Harry Potter and the Deathly Hallows.
 Scenes featuring the cosy hideout largely centred around Harry, Ron, and Hermione's escape from Malfoy Manor — and was filmed on the stunning Freshwater West beach in Wales.
 So, if you like to be beside the seaside, fast-forward your way to Shell Cottage.
+Scottish Highlands

 For those of us in lockdown, a brief back garden jaunt is about as thrilling as it gets (that is, if you're lucky enough to have one).
 However, if you're in need of a more exciting view, the

 Loch Etive and Shiel are just a couple of Highland highlights to appear throughout the films, which were used for scenes within

 The Prisoner of Azkaban when Harry and Ron couldn't get through the wall in King's Cross Station and end up flying in Mr Weasley's car all the way to school?
 It was a nightmare for the two friends but a visual spectacle for us movie goers as Ron and Harry fly over beautiful landmarks, including the St Pancras Renaissance Hotel in London.
+Gloucester Cathedral

 the Philosopher's Stone, the Chamber of Secrets, and t he Half Blood Prince, it's fair to award Gloucester Cathedral is a Harry Potter hotspot.
 The Cathedral is used for several Hogwarts interiors, including the lead to the Gryffindor Common Room.
 And if you're itching for some historical surroundings, revisiting scenes based within the complex might just do the trick.
+Durham Cathedral

 The towering Glenfinnan Viaduct became known as

 the bridge to Hogwarts after being featured in several Potter flicks, including the Chamber of Secrets, the Prisoner of Azkaban, the Goblet of Fire, and more.
 Views of the magnificat bridge offer Potterheads a brief escape to the serenity of the Scottish Highlands, which in these uncertain times, is just what the doctor ordered.